EmilAnker89/how-to-git-terraform/README.md

 Now what is this suppose to mean?
 What *git* just did, was to *stash* away our unclean state (whatever happens between commits).
-What am I looking at now then?
+What are we looking at now then?
-You are looking at the state of the repository as of last commit.
-You can now jump to any other commit (e.g. another branch) and have a look around, start committing stuff there, before jumping back to the point from which we stashed the changes just now.
+We are looking at the state of the repository as of last commit.
+We can now jump to any other commit (e.g. another branch) and have a look around, start committing stuff there, before jumping back to our *stashed* away state.

 ```
 $ cat README.md